01. History of Asbestos Use

 Asbestos Litigation Against Viking Pump, Inc.

 As a result of nearly 75 years of asbestos use, Viking Pump has been named as a defendant or codefendant in many asbestos claims.
 Claimants are often mechanics or naval veterans who worked around the company’s pumps.
+If you believe you or a loved one was exposed, learn how a mesothelioma lawyer can help.

 In one case, Paul Drucker was exposed to Viking Pump’s asbestos-containing products at several jobsites.
 From 1943 to 1950, Drucker served active duty in the Navy at Quincy Shipyard in Boston, Massachusetts.
 After Drucker’s time in the military, he worked as a planning estimator until 1988 at a General Dynamics Electric Boat facility in Groton, Connecticut.